Diarrhoea & Constipation on Mounjaro

 Does Mounjaro cause diarrhoea?

-Yes, Mounjaro does cause diarrhoea, but not for everyone who takes it.
+Yes, Mounjaro can cause diarrhoea, but not for everyone who takes it.

-This happens because Mounjaro slows down how fast your stomach empties and changes the way your gut processes food.
-Because of this, food and liquid can move differently through your intestines, which sometimes makes them speed up.
+Mounjaro can cause diarrhoea because the treatment slows down how fast your stomach empties and changes the way your gut processes food.
+This means food and liquid can move differently through your intestines, which sometimes makes them speed up.
 That “faster movement” means less water is absorbed, leading to loose stools or diarrhoea.

-Most of the time, people recover from diarrhoea when taking Mounjaro without treatment within a few days.
+Most of the time, people recover from Mounjaro diarrhoea within a few days, without needing treatment.
 If you are worried about it or you’re struggling to manage it, our clinicians can help you prevent and stop it.

-Stick to small, frequent meals and snacks, as this can help you avoid overloading your stomach.
+Stick to an effective Mounjaro diet including small, frequent meals and snacks, as this can help you avoid overloading your stomach.
 You might also benefit from cutting down your fibre intake, as some types can be difficult to digest.
 This can make diarrhoea worse.

 You can choose low-fibre foods like: